Lackofspace/HTB_CPTS_skill_assessments/SQLMap Essentials/README.md

 -   Used **Union-based SQLi** to determine the number of columns in the table
 -   Checked local OS file write permissions
 -   Uploaded a **web shell** into the default web directory (reference: [SecLists Default Web Root Directories](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/default-web-root-directory-linux.txt)
--   Searched the system for files named `*flag*.txt` and successfully retrieved the flag
+-   Searched the system for files named **flag.txt** and successfully retrieved the flag

 ### Current Task - SQLMap Essentials